 Please ensure you complete the application form carefully and in full.

 The applicant has to have been trading for two full years as a limited liability company and needs to be able to produce financial statements prepared by the company accountants to the board of Directors for the period and issued to Companies House.

 The applicant must be VAT registered.

 The applicant must hold adequate levels of insurance appropriate to the turnover and wages of the business which includes a minimum Public Liability of 5 million and Employers’ Liability of 10 million.

 The applicant must be able to show that all management and supervision are directly

-employed.
-A minimum of 75% of hourly paid operatives must be directly employed as a
+employed (PAYE).
+A minimum of 75% of all yard and site operatives must be directly employed as a

 condition of membership.